duanjial/coronavirus-tracker/README.md

 # When on developement
 - Start the java spring server
+- First to install all dependencies: npm install
 - Start the react frontend: npm run watch
 - Navigate to https://localhost:8080